Code-Institute-Submissions/yogaBlog/README.md

 The projects site was deployed to the following site address, [click here](http://peggy535.pythonanywhere.com/).

 In order to set up this Flask project, I registered as a new user of Python Anywhere.
 Once I had established this I then created and deployed a virtual environment and installed Flask and other dependencies such as PyMongo and dotenv.
 Once this was done I simply uploaded my project file/folder structure and configured the associated WSGI.py file that is associated with this project and virtual environment.
+This was then deployed and is currently live and available at the above site address.

 ## Credits